Theory of functional principal component analysis for discretely observed data: Introduction

-For a given smoothing method, there are two typical strategies.
-When the observed points per subject are relatively dense, pre-smoothing each curve before further analysis is suggested by \cite{ramsay2005functional} and \cite{zhang2007statistical}.
-Otherwise, pooling observations together from all subjects is more recommended when the sampling scheme is rather sparse \citep{yao2005jasa}.
-Whether using the individual or pooled information affects the convergence rate and phase transition in estimating population quantities such as mean and covariance functions.
-When $N\geq O(n^{5/4})$, the reconstructed curves by pre-smoothing are $\sqrt{n}$-consistency and thus, the estimated mean and covariance functions based on the pre-smoothed curves have the optimal parametric rate.
-In contrast, by borrowing information from all subjects, the pooling method only requires $N\geq O(n^{1/4})$ for mean and covariance estimation reaching optimal \citep{cai2010nonparametric, cai2011optimal, zhang2016sparse}, which provides theoretical insight for the supremacy of pooling strategy over the pre-smoothing strategy.
+When employing a smoothing method, there are two typical strategies to be considered.
+If the observed {time} points per subject are relatively dense, it is recommended to pre-smooth each curve before further analysis, as suggested by \cite{ramsay2005functional} and \cite{zhang2007statistical}.
+However, if the sampling scheme is rather sparse, {it is preferred to pool observations together from all subjects \citep{yao2005jasa}.} The choice of individual versus pooled information affects the convergence rates and phase transitions in estimating population quantities, such as mean and covariance functions.
+When $N_i\gtrsim O(n^{5/4})$ and the tuning parameter is optimally chosen per subject, the estimated mean and covariance functions based on the reconstructed curves {through} pre-smoothing are $\sqrt{n}$-consistent, the so-called optimal parametric rate.
+On the other hand, by borrowing information from all subjects, the pooling method only requires $N_i\gtrsim O(n^{1/4})$ for mean and covariance estimation to reach optimal \citep{cai2010nonparametric, cai2011optimal, zhang2016sparse}, providing theoretical insight into the advantage of the pooling strategy.